top of page

 Both in his ongoing and future research, he plans to create “SynComs” or synthetic microbial communities to better understand and potentially exploit how microbial communities organize, partition resources, or in some cases - synergize.

-If you’re thinking about joining the group, I want you to know what kind of environment you’d be stepping into.
+Welcome.
+If you're thinking about joining the group, I want you to know what kind of environment you'd be stepping into.
 This is an apprenticeship—a place for learning, growth, and meaningful work.
 I take mentorship seriously, and I do my best to support people who are ready to engage with the process and challenge themselves.
-If you bring sustained, thoughtful effort, you’ll build the habits of clear thinking, disciplined problem-solving, and good judgment.
+If you bring sustained, thoughtful effort, you'll build the habits of clear thinking, disciplined problem-solving, and good judgment.
 Publications and career opportunities tend to follow naturally when those foundations are in place.

 The expectations are high—not for perfection, but for steady progress.
 You'll take on challenges that stretch you just beyond your current abilities, with direct, supportive feedback to help you grow.
 Over time, as your skills and confidence deepen, so does your independence.
 That progression is intentional.